 11. Brain Diseases

 The Problem: Neurological diseases can also cause urinary incontinence.
 This could include brain diseases, lesions, spinal issues, or disruption of the nerves that help regulate the bladder.
+One of the most common brain issues that causes incontinence is canine cognitive dysfunction (CCD), which is essentially doggie dementia.
 Dogs with neurological issues may also experience fecal incontinence as well.

 Maybe It’s Not Medical: Overnight Accidents & Dog Management